Ukraine’s Ambassador to UK criticises Zelenskyy’s words about thanking Wallace every morning

 Quote: "I believe it was responded with a little bit of sarcasm, President Zelenskyy said that each and every morning he will wake up and call Ben Wallace to thank him… I don’t believe that this sarcasm is healthy."

-Vadym Prystaiko says he doesn't think President Zelenskyy's "sarcasm" at the NATO summit "is healthy".
+Vadym Prystaiko says he doesn't think President Zelenskyy's "sarcasm" at the NATO summit "is healthy".— Sky News (@SkyNews) July 13, 2023

 "We're not expecting anybody to fight for us, we only ask for equipment," he says. https://t.co/PAiZ4D1jU3